+You can choose the optimal drive strength needed for your interface after performing a board simulation.
 Higher drive strength helps provide a larger voltage swing, which in turn provides bigger eye diagrams with greater timing margin.
-However, higher drive strengths typically require faster slew rates and add to simultaneous switching noise.
-You can choose the optimal drive strength needed for your interface after performing a board simulation.
-This feature is also disabled if you are using the OCT R_S feature.
+However, higher drive strengths typically require more power, faster slew rates and add to simultaneous switching noise.
+You can use the programmable slew rate control along with this feature to minimize simultaneous switching noise with higher drive strengths.